fliegerkappe/CST/readme.md

 3. scripts
    a. cst-rhel7/2023
    b. cst-rhel8/2024
-   c. cst-rhel9/2025
+   c. cst-rhel9/2025  (includes the "dryrun.sh")
 4. reports
    a. [filename]-full.txt  - a detailed text report with colors when viewed in a Linux terminal.
    b. [filename]-brief.txt - a summary text report with colors when viewed in a Linux terminal.
    c. [filename]-brief.csv - a comma-separated text report you can import to Excel (no colors).
    d. [filename]-score.txt - a summary text score report.